|

 Diamond proposed a 45-minute meeting that would be attended by himself, Rockefeller, and

+Scott Jones, then President of the Human Potential Foundation.
 There are no documents in the OSTP package, which show

 Dr. Gibbons accepting the Rockefeller offer for a briefing, but he did accept.
 On April